toolking/carddav2fb/README.md

   * if more than nine phone numbers are included, the contact will be divided into a corresponding number of phonebook entries (any existing email addresses are assigned to the first set [there is no quantity limit!])
   * phone numbers are sorted by type.
 The order of the conversion values ('phoneTypes') determines the order in the phone book entry
   * the contact's UID of the CardDAV server is added to the phonebook entry (not visible in the FRITZ!
+Box GUI)

-Box GUI) and additonal with this version:
+  Additonal with this version (fork):
-  * specify with `forcedupload` whether the phone book should be overwritten, or if phone numbers that are not included in the upload are to be saved as vcf by e-mail or whether a download from the CardDAV server should be made if there are no new changes
+  * specify with `forcedupload` whether the phone book should be overwritten, or if phone numbers that are not included in the upload are to be saved as vcf by e-mail (see wiki for handling details).
+Last but not least: whether a download from the CardDAV server should be made if there are no new changes or not.
-  * specify with `fritzadr` if fax numbers should be extracted from the phonebook and stored as FRITZ!Fax (fax4box) adressbook (fritzadr.dbf)
+  * specify with `fritzadr` if fax numbers should be extracted from the phonebook and stored as FRITZ!Fax (fax4box) adressbook (FritzAdr.dbf)

-  * the wiki contains a few more information and hints
+**Have a look in the [wiki](https://github.com/BlackSenator/carddav2fb/wiki) for further information!**

 ## Requirements

-  * PHP 7.0 (`apt-get install php7.0 php7.0-cli php7.0-curl php7.0-gd php7.0-mbstring php7.0-soap php7.0-xml`)
+  * PHP 7.0 (`apt-get install php7.0 php7.0-cli php7.0-curl php7.0-mbstring php7.0-soap php7.0-xml`)
   * Composer (follow the installation guide at https://getcomposer.org/download/)

 ## Installation